-- I am achieving at least 6 on MYP criteria in Year 9. - My Effective Learning Habits are at 'consistently' in the relevant/complimentary subject(s). - Feedback from teachers in a relevant/ complementary subject suggest that I would be a suitable candidate for accelerating in this area. - Feedback from teachers/tutor note an historical track record of maturity and organisation with my Academic studies. - I have researched this subject and/or have discussed the details with teachers/former students/Careers Counsellors.
+- I am achieving at least 80% or more in the relevant/complementary subject(s). - My Effective Learning Habits are at 'consistently' in the relevant/ complimentary subject(s). - Feedback from teachers in a relevant/ complementary subject suggest that I would be a suitable candidate for accelerating in this area. - Feedback from teachers/tutor note an historical track record of maturity and organisation with my Academic studies. - I have researched this subject and/ or have discussed the details with teachers/former students/Careers Counsellors.